ganeshgitrepo/Amount-of-WTFs-per-Project/README.md

 WARNING
 -------
 In my implementation I am using a service provider implementation which is identified by placing a provider-configuration file in the resource directory META-INF/services.
+With JSR 269, annotation processors are discovered by searching the classpath for the latter file (META-INF/services/javax.annotation.processing.Processor).
+The contents of this file enumerate available annotation processors (in other words this file is a provider-configuration file).

 As of 20 of May 2012, I am having trouble to compile the code via command line using Maven, unlike when I am using IntelliJ which succesfully compiles the code.

 The error is: